 Should you miss the last collectivo however, all is not lost.
 One option would be to sit and hope a truck passes by with which you can hitch a lift back to Yungay.
 Or, like we did, you can get a ride back to Huaraz on one of the many tour buses with a few empty seats.
 This costs the same as public transport (possibly less if you haggle with the driver), but comes with a problem all of its own, as you'll soon discover in the next section.

 Judging by the large groups of people we kept overtaking on our hike to the lake, joining a tour definitely seems to be the most popular choice for visiting backpackers.
-And at around 30 - 50 soles per person for all transport, it's not terrible value in comparison to taking public transport.
-Indeed, if you find somebody who can do it for 30 soles per person, it comes in cheaper.
+Our hostel (Akilpo - which we highly recommend) had a cracking deal at S/.
+30 / £7 / $9 per person for guests (updated 2019), with tour companies around town charging around S/.35 - 40.
+We’re not huge fans of taking day tours, but this does offer excellent value in comparison to taking public transport.

-Bear in mind however, that 'tour' is actually a pretty loose term for this day excursion, as it doesn't actually include a tour guide.
-In fact, all you are paying for is your transport to and from the lake with a few 'lookout spots' and a stop for breakfast on the way (not included in the price).
+Do bear in mind however, that 'tour' is actually a pretty loose term for this day excursion, as it doesn't usually include a guide.
+In fact, the tour fee usually only includes transport to and from the lake with a few stops for photos.

-Whilst it shouldn't bother you that you don't have a little man full of facts to escort you on your hike, what can (and likely will) cause you problems is that you don't have said little man to cajole the whole group into keeping up a decent pace and to a certain timescale.
+Whilst it shouldn't bother you that you don't have a little man full of facts to escort you on your hike, what may cause you problems is that you don't have said little man to cajole the whole group into keeping up a decent pace and to a certain timescale.

 This means that should you complete the hike at a reasonable pace, you may well find yourself back at the bus with literally hours to spare whilst you wait for stragglers.
-For us, after we mooched a lift home with a tour company, there was a two hour wait in dropping temperatures under the setting sun for just three people out of of a tour group of ten.
-We couldn't really complain as this bus was all that stood between us and a long walk home, but it would have been bloody annoying had we paid for the tour!
+For us, after we mooched a lift home with a tour company, there was a two hour wait in dropping temperatures under the setting sun for just three people out of a tour group of ten in the bus.
+We couldn't really complain as this bus was all that stood between us and a long walk home (and we were mooching a ride!), but it would have been bloody annoying had we paid for the tour.

 If you are a money rich, time poor sort of backpacker, this may well be the option that suits you best - especially if you're travelling in a group of three or four.

-For between 150 - 180 soles (£30-£36 / $50-$60) you can commission a taxi to take you from Huaraz, drop you off at the start of the hike and then be there to pick you up when you're done.
+For around S/.
+180 / £42 / $54 (updated 2019) you can commission a taxi to take you from Huaraz, drop you off at the start of the hike and then be there to pick you up when you're done.
 Although we didn't meet anybody who chose this option, in the process of our numerous internet searches we found many accounts of travellers who did this with no problems.

 To organise this, simply ask at your hostel as this seems to be something that they can easily arrange.

-If you are in a group of 3-4 people who don't fancy public transport or a couple who can afford to pay a bit extra, then this is definitely the option we'd recommend as it works out at the same cost as a tour per person, or even a little bit cheaper.
+If you are in a group of 3-4 people who don't fancy public transport or a couple who can afford to pay a bit extra, then this is definitely the option we'd recommend as it works out roughly at the same cost as a tour per person.

 Like it?
 Pin it!